 - Immediately sprinkle rainbow disco dust on just the wing area.
 Tap off excess.

 - Make the eye with a small drop of white and then while still wet, put a dot of black in the center.

 And there you have two cute little bugs!

-But I can’t leave well enough alone and just stop there.
-So I made a few more using my projector.
 If you would like to know more about using a projector, check out this post!

-Then once they are dry, you can draw their little squiggly lines with that edible ink pen.
+- Once they are dry, you can draw their little squiggly lines with that edible ink pen.

-And then you just need a tiny dab of icing on top of the bee to hold your wings in place.
+- The wings are icing transfers too.
+I made lots of different sizes, not knowing which ones would look the best.
+You just need a tiny dab of icing on top of the bee to hold your wings in place.
 I held them there for a minute until they were ready to stay up.
 I wanted them to look like flying wings, not flat wings!
 I absolutely love this 3D cookie effect!

 Aren’t those fun?!
 Do you have a favorite?

 – – – – – – – – – –